MorganPeterson/octanepoints/README.md

 ./octanepoints -create 12345 // will load rally 12345 data into the database

 ./octanepoints -points 12345 // will print out results and points of rally 12345

+./octanepoints -championship // will print out current championship standings

+./octanepoints -report 12345 // will generate a report for rally 12345

 ```

 Once a rally is "created" and loaded into the database, you will never have to